 In the majority of countries around the world, VPNs are perfectly acceptable.
 This changes when the regime in charge has a more totalitarian outlook.

-For example, it is illegal to use a VPN in China, Russia, Turkey, Iraq, and the UAE among a handful of others.
-Certain countries also discourage their use or limit the service’s capabilities, such as North Korea and Iran.
+For example, it is illegal - or certainly a grey area - to use a VPN in China, Russia, Turkey, Iraq, and the UAE among a handful of others including Iran and North Korea.
+Some of these countries merely discourage the use of a VPN or limit the service’s capabilities.

-The reasons for this are thought to be as a way of preventing dissent or restricting access to Western services and news sources.
+The reasons for this are typically because the countries' governments want to prevent dissent or restrict access to Western services and news sources.
 Whatever the truth of the matter, you don’t want to be caught using one in any of those locations.

-Remember, the Opera browser and several others now have built-in VPNs, so if you’ve enabled that feature be sure to disable it when travelling to any of the countries listed above.
+Remember, the Opera web browser and several others now have built-in VPNs.
+There are also plenty of browser extensions for VPNs, so if you’ve enabled that feature be sure to disable it when travelling to any of the countries listed above.
+Or use it at your own risk.

 For people in the rest of the world, a VPN is a perfectly acceptable tool to use and in many ways is becoming increasingly important.
 By keeping your online activities private, they prevent companies and hackers from from acquiring your browsing habits, purchase histories, and in some cases political alignments.